sal-car/BarkBistros/README.md

 ### Unit/Integration tests

-The tests in tests/api, /startup and /utils run on Mocha through the meteor:mocha dricker package.
-To start them, run
+The tests in tests/api, /startup and /utils run on Mocha through the meteor:mocha driver package.
+To start them, run:

 ```bash
 npm run test